amit-s/url-shortener/README.md

 ## URL Shortener Microservice

-### Project can be viewed at http://as-url-tiny.herokuapp.com
+### App can be viewed at http://as-url-tiny.herokuapp.com